cybertec-postgresql/pgwatch2/pgwatch2/sql/metric_store/README.md

 When you're planning to monitor lots of databases or with very low intervals, i.e. generating a lot of data, but not selecting all of it actively (alerting / Grafana) then it would make sense to consider BRIN indexes to save a lot on storage space.
 See the according commented out line in the table template definition file.

+# Notice on "realtime" metrics

+Metrics that have the string 'realtime' in them are handled differently on storage level to draw less resources:

+ * They're not normal persistent tables but UNLOGGED tables, meaning they're not WAL-logged and cleared on crash
+ * Such subpartitions are dropped after 1d